-Several tasks in this workplan include multi-year projects that will be implemented through the lens of equitable and fair access.
-Several projects listed in this workplan will consider environmental justice issues in implementation, including, but not limited to:
+Several tasks in this workplan include multi-year projects that will be implemented through the lens of providing direct and indirect benefits to local and regional communities.
+Several projects listed in this workplan will consider benefits to communities, including, but not limited to:

-- Free access to an upgraded nature center to increase educational opportunities. - Partnering with local environmental education organizations to increase opportunities for disadvantaged communities to access field trips and camps. - Teacher training and development of online educational content. - Monitoring groundwater to ensure safe drinking water for surrounding communities. - Restoring water quality and increasing habitat. - Supporting open space and access improvements.
+- Free access to an upgraded Nature Center to increase educational opportunities. - Partnering with local environmental education organizations to increase opportunities for field trips and camps. - Teacher training and development of online educational content. - Monitoring groundwater to ensure safe drinking water for residents. - Restoring water quality and protecting habitat. - Supporting open space and access improvements.